koukarine/identity-credential/README.md

 ## Developer Resources

-[developer.multipaz.org](developer.multipaz.org) is a comprehensive resource for developers.
+[developer.multipaz.org](developer.multipaz.org) is a comprehensive resource for developers. **The entire developer website is open source** and contributions are welcome!

 ### Documentation